 - 1 Tray of Ice And About 1 Quart Of Cold Water.
 The ice and cold water will help you remove skins from the garlic cloves more easily.
 We will discuss removing the skins a little later.

 This is a very basic pickled garlic recipe.
 There are other more involved ones online.
 If you are a new or inexperienced canner, do not try to deviate from established canning recipes from reliable sources, since experimenting with additional ingredients might affect the food preservation process.
-Stick to the basics until you become more experienced at preserving foods using the canning method.

 Step 1: Sterilizing